-- Slightly tilt your blender and pulse for two seconds with short intervals for a total of 10 seconds.
+Slightly tilt your blender and pulse for two seconds with short intervals of 10 seconds.
 This way, you will prevent the blades from heating up and cooking coffee beans, making them bitter in the process.

-- You can’t control the coffee grounds’ size using a blender, so expect to get a coarse or medium-coarse grind size.
+Using a blender, you can’t control the coffee grounds’ size, so expect to get a coarse or medium-coarse grind size.

 2. What Is the Best Way to Grind Coffee Beans for Flavor?

-Disregarding the DIY techniques on how to grind coffee beans without a grinder above, a burr grinder is the best tool to use.
+Besides the DIY techniques for grinding coffee beans without a grinder above, a burr grinder is the best tool.